buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 Griffins mate for life and seek revenge for years if a mate or child is killed.
 This loyalty makes them ideal mounts and treasure guardians, despite the danger inherent in trading captured griffins and stolen eggs.
 The eggs are worth up to 2000 gp each and young live ones up to 3000.
 However, buying or forcibly taming these creatures is considered slavery by good deities.
 Earning their spontaneous loyalty is a difficult but safer task.

 Before a griffin can be ridden in combat, the creature must practice carrying the weight of its rider.
-A griffin must have a friendly attitude toward the trainer (with an Handle animals, Diplomacy, or Intimidate check), and 6 weeks of practice with a successful Handle animals check with DC 20 are needed to get it used to the load.
+A griffin must have a friendly attitude toward the trainer (with a Handle animals, Diplomacy, or Intimidate check), and 6 weeks of practice with a successful Handle animals check with DC 20 are needed to get it used to the load.
 Trained griffins can know all tricks and learn new commands.

 Griffins can carry up to 25 Encuber as a light load, 50 as a medium load, and 70 kg as a heavy load.
 An exotic saddle is needed to ride them.